brunny-eth/personal-website-project/hobbies.md

 <div class="page-intro">
     <p>I spend most of my time working at <a href="https://pluto.xyz/">Pluto</a> or tinkering on side projects.</p>
-    <p>When I get some free time, I learn more about the world through a curated personal curriculum focused on a weird mix of basic computer science, cryptography, and a bunch of other unrelated topics I find interesting, like longevity, space exploration, and finance.</p>
+    <p>When I get some free time, I learn more about the world through a self-curated curriculum focused on a mix of computer science, cryptography, and a bunch of other unrelated topics I find interesting, like longevity, space exploration, and finance.</p>
-    <p>I also like to read, cook (see my <a href="https://faint-smile-2e4.notion.site/Recipes-08b512690f054e58a760e17305632620">running list of recipes</a>), play golf, and hang out with my puppy Manu.</p>
+    <p>I also like to read, cook (see my <a href="https://faint-smile-2e4.notion.site/Recipes-08b512690f054e58a760e17305632620">running list of recipes</a>), play golf, and hang out with my family, friends, and dog.</p>
 </div>

 ## Personal curriculum

-I try to spend at least a few hours a week going through materials from high-quality educational courses.
-These are some of the best materials I've gone through on my personal learning journey:
+I spend at least a few hours a week going through materials from high-quality educational courses.
+Here are some of the best materials I've gone through recently:

 - [Harvard's CS50 course](https://www.youtube.com/watch?v=LfaMVlDaQ24&t=2649s)
 - [Tim Roughgarden's Foundation of Blockchains course](https://www.youtube.com/watch?v=KNJGPI0fuFA&list=PLEGCF-WLh2RLOHv_xUGLqRts_9JxrckiA)